dourgulf/JCDesignButton/README.md

 ## How to make more IconFontKit support

 `JCDesignButton` Only use one font set(Awesome) from IconFontKit at design time.
-You can use `JCIconFontManager` to register more font set by runtime at any place.
-You can find such code at example project in it's `AppDelegate` launch method.

-If you want more font set at design time.
+If you want more font set at design time or use your own icon font.
 You can do it with two ways:

-* Modify `-loadDesignIconFont` method in file JCDesignButton.m directly;
+1. Modify `-loadDesignIconFont` method in file JCDesignButton.m directly;
-* or, derive a custom class from `JCDesignButton`, and rewrite the `-loadDesignIconFont` method.
-You can find an exmple class named `JCIconFontKitButton` in example project.
+2. or, derive a custom class from `JCDesignButton`, and rewrite the `-loadDesignIconFont` method.
+You can find an exmple class named `JCIconFontKitButton` in example project, and change class of UIView in your XIB from `JCDesignButton` to your custom class.

 ## TODO

-1. Maybe createViews from code not Nib.
-2. Verical layout support.
+1. Verical layout support.
-3. Async loading interface support.
+2. Async loading interface support.

 ## License
 MIT License